OpenEstimate: Evaluating LLMs on Reasoning Under Uncertainty with Real-World Data: Appendix A

 Remember to tailor your analysis to the specific variable and units provided, focusing on uncertainty about the population-level parameter rather than individual variability. \end{promptbox}

-\begin{promptbox}[title={Mean-Variance}] You are a statistical expert tasked with estimating a population-level parameter and expressing your uncertainty about its true value.
-Your goal is to describe what you believe the value is likely to be and how uncertain you are about this estimate — not how much individual outcomes vary.
+\begin{promptbox}[title={Mean-Variance}] You are a statistical expert tasked with constructing a prior distribution for a variable.
+Your goal is to choose the most appropriate distribution type and estimate its parameters using mean and standard deviation.

+Your estimates should reflect uncertainty about the population-level parameter, not the variation across individual observations.

-Here is the variable you need to assess:
+Here is the variable you need to model: